tylerlwsmith/pi-in-the-end/README.md

 pip3 install -r requirements.txt
 ```

+## The audio playback file

+The audio file is not provided as a part of this repository, so you'll need to provide your own.
+Save it into the main project directory as `audio.mp3`.

+If no audio file is provided, the process will print the first line of the chorus when the entered notes match the piano melody.

 ## Running tests

 After installing the project requirements in a virtual environment, use the following command to run the project's tests: